 Tradition dictates that Agnes was a young Roman woman, perhaps just twelve years old, who was martyred in 304 during anti-Christian persecutions.
 As a Roman citizen she would have been beheaded with the sword, but the story of her life was embellished in later centuries.
 She was said to have been paraded naked before a hostile crowd, with her hair miraculously growing longer to cover her breasts and nether regions.
 We can dismiss this version of events and still accept that she was a real person.
 The name ‘Agnes’ means ‘pure’ in Greek, but it was quickly associated with the Latin word agnus, meaning ‘lamb’.
 Saint Agnes is often depicted with a lamb in Christian art.
 Although this is not the case in the apse mosaic of the Sant’Agnese (see below), every year on 21 January – Saint Agnes’ feast day – lambs are blessed here.
 They are subsequently taken to the Santa Cecilia in Trastevere to be shorn.
 The wool is then used for weaving new pallia for the Pope and newly appointed archbishops.

 After her execution, Agnes was buried in the catacombs on the Via Nomentana.
 A map of this immense subterranean funerary complex can be found here.
 A few decades later, the emperor Constantine the Great (306-337) or his daughter Constantina (died 354) had a large funerary basilica built here.
 The basilica was not built over the saint’s tomb, but rather next to it.
 It was not used for religious services, but served as an enclosure for the tombs inside it.
 The basilica was furthermore ‘circiform’: it was built in the shape of a traditional Roman circus.
 The aisles continued behind the apse, which allowed people visiting the complex to go around the tombs in solemn procession.
 Funerary meals, copied from pagan religions, were also presumably held here, until this tradition was actively suppressed by the Church in the fifth century.
 Other examples of funerary basilicas are (the predecessor of) San Lorenzo fuori le Mura and Santi Marcellino e Pietro ad Duas Lauros.
+The funerary basilica of the Apostles was later converted into the church of San Sebastiano fuori le Mura.

 It is not entirely clear whether it was Constantine himself or his daughter who gave the order to construct the Constantinian basilica.
 If Constantine himself was responsible, he must have commissioned the basilica before 330, when he moved to Constantinople.
 However, information at the site itself suggests that Constantina had the building erected between 338 and 351, before she moved to Antiochia with her second husband Gallus.
 Although the basilica is ruined, its remains are very impressive.
 The building must have been huge once, measuring some 98 by 40 metres.
 The remains are now hemmed in between tennis courts, a football pitch, trees and the Santa Costanza, now a church, but previously a mausoleum for Constantina and her sister Helena.